-- Implement the Microsoft Active Directory Federation Services
+Implement the Microsoft Active Directory Federation Services (AD FS)

 Active Directory Federation Services is a feature of the Windows Server operating system that extends user's Windows sign-on access to other applications outside the corporate network.
 You can configure AD FS to work as an Identity Provider for LogMeIn's products.
 Learn how to configure AD FS 2.0 or AD FS 3.0.

-Many third-party Identity and Access Management partners offer single-sign on as part of their feature set.
-You can learn more about setting up single sign-on within the support documentation for the following providers:
+Many third-party Identity and Access Management partners offer single-sign on as part of their feature set, including: